dnwitko/IT-360-Final-Project/README.md

 - **Incident Response Engagement Director:** Oversees project delivery, budget management, scope adherence, and final presentation.
 - **Security Analyst:** Deploys our log analysis tool.
 Essentially the main user of the product.

-**Developers**
+**Development Team**
-- Ensures the tool works correctly and acts as a point of contact for Mandiant.
+- **Developers:** Ensures the tool works correctly and acts as a point of contact for Mandiant.
+Maintains transparency with other stakeholders.

 ## Scope Management
 **In-scope items:**